 “Napag-usapan din namin.
 Nung sinabi niya ‘yun, wala akong hard feelings.
 I agree na ‘yung time na ‘yun, ‘yung paglipat ko ng NU was the right decision.
 Pero sa ngayon, tinitignan ko na ang right decision sa akin is lumipat ng Ateneo,” said Ildefonso after Mighty Sports’ practice at Greenhills West last Tuesday.

 “Not a lot of people will agree with it, but it’s my life.”

 According to Ildefonso, the decision to leave NU was a tough one.
 He found it hard to leave Bulldogs team manager Manny Sy and school owner Hans Sy, since the two have done so much for his family.
 His dad Danny was an ex-assistant coach for the Bulldogs, while his brother Sean is entering his senior year in NU.
-His sister Pia is also studying and playing for the NU-NS Lady Bullpups.
+His sister Pia also transferred to Ateneo.

 “Maraming nabigay sa amin ang NU community and bosses like sir Manny and Hans Sy.

 “Naisip ko na before na lumipat, around last week of November to first week of December.
 I didn’t want to make any impulsive decisions.
 Pinag-usapan lang namin buong holiday.
 Pagdating ng January, tignan ko kung ano ang gusto ng heart ko.
 Pinag-isipan ko rin ng mabuti for one and a half months, nakapag-decide ako na bumalik sa Ateneo,” said Ildefonso.

 “Kahit na mahirap yung decision, na-weigh ko na lahat ng mangyayari, positives and negatives kung lumipat ako or mag-stay ako.
 Nakapag-decide naman ako at happy ako sa decision ko,” he continued.